Bastian Thomas Kohl Bass

 Biography

-Bastian Thomas Kohl studied singing at the University of Music and Theatre in Leipzig and the University of Music and Performing Arts in Vienna.
-He was a scholarship holder of the DAAD and the Bayreuth Festival.
-Since the age of 19 he has sung with the Leipzig Opera Choir and performed in concerts at the Leipzig Opera House, the KKL Lucerne, the Munich Philharmonic, the Leipzig Gewandhaus, the Rotterdam Concertgebouw and the Luxembourg Philharmonic.
+Bastian Thomas Kohl studied singing at the University of Music and Theater in Leipzig and the University of Music and Performing Arts in Vienna.
+He has received scholarships from the DAAD and the Bayreuth Festival.
+From the age of 19, he sang with the Leipzig Opera Choir and performed in concerts at the Leipzig Opera, KKL Lucerne, Munich Philharmonie, Leipzig Gewandhaus, Rotterdam Concertgebouw and Luxembourg Philharmonie.
+In 2013, he was engaged by the Opera Studio of the Zurich Opera, where he appeared in Parsifal, Lohengrin, The Maverick, Elektra, La Bohème, The Magic Flute and The Queen of Spades.
+During this period, he also made his international debut, appearing in concert at Vienna's Musikverein in Handel's Saul.

-In 2021, he sang for the first time at Carnegie Hall in New York before appearing at the Schlossfestspiele in Zwingenberg, the George Enescu Festival in Bucharest and the Berlin Philharmonic.
-This season will see his La Scala debut in Salome.
+In 2021, he sang for the first time at New York's Carnegie Hall before appearing at the Schlossfestspiele in Zwingenberg, the George Enescu Festival in Bucharest and the Berlin Philharmonic.
+In 2023, he made his debut at La Scala in Milan in Salome and sang Sarastro at the Bregenz Festival.

 Currently in